abhiram-76/flowtune/README.md

-# flowtune Nightly updates
+# flowtune Nightly

-# Check the latest CI release
+- No nighty updates for now